Babile Elephant Sanctuary: Threats

 From the 1970s-80s, Babile Elephant Sanctuary was established to protect the remnants of Northeastern African elephants following the loss of 90% of its population in Ethiopia caused by illegal poaching.
 However, the elephant population of the sanctuary is under critical condition due to habitat loss and illegal poaching.
 In addition to the effect of elephant population decline, researchers discovered that human activities such as illegal farming, ethnic conflict, overgrazing of livestock, and deforestation caused by local settlement of pastoralists and farmers, who lived within the sanctuary, disrupt elephants' migratory patterns and feeding areas resulting in human-elephant conflict.
-As a result, the sanctuary lost partial northwestern areas to the illegal settlement.
+As a result, the sanctuary lost partial northwestern areas to the illegal settlement with seventy-five percent of land converted to agriculture and land grazing.
 Invasive plants such as lantana flowers and long-thorn kiawe shrubs start to intoxicate the environment, most likely threatening livestock and wildlife.

 Visitor accommodations and Reconstruction plans

 Despite its establishment, the sanctuary suffers poor management from the park rangers because of its unfunded effect from training, poverty, and environmental neglect.
 Conditions at this sanctuary are primitive, and it is not equipped for tourists, but the Ethiopian Ministry of Agriculture and Rural Development has announced plans to remedy this shortcoming.
-In addition to protecting elephants and restoring the sanctuary's former areas, Born Free Foundation, Elephant Protection Initiative, Elephant Crisis Fund, and Ethiopia Wildlife Conservation Authority set up plans by developing a field project to help restore the sanctuary's area and legal management which requires attention from both government and the people.
+In addition to protecting elephants and restoring the sanctuary's former areas, Born Free Foundation, Elephant Protection Initiative, Elephant Crisis Fund, and Ethiopia Wildlife Conservation Authority set up discussions on developing a field project to help restore the sanctuary's area and legal management which requires attention from both government and the people.